 Kate Collins (nee Minden-Webb), BBA

 Kate is the Co-Owner of Foggy River Farm.
 She holds a Honours Bachelor of Business Administration from Wilfrid Laurier University.
-As a marketing and business development specialist, she has a diverse background working with non-profit’s, start-ups, and large corporations and has crafted a mixture of entrepreneurial spirit and practicality which she applies to the farm.
+As a marketing and business development specialist when "off farm", she has a diverse background working with non-profit’s, start-ups, and large corporations and has crafted a mixture of entrepreneurial spirit and practicality which she applies to the farm.
 She is involved in local social & economic development projects to help spread entrepreneurial thinking in rural communities.